WebDevEtc/BlogEtc/README.md

+- 3.0                   - Added separate functionality for uploading images (and save some meta data in db)
+- 2.1                   - added 'short_description' to db + form, and BlogEtcPost::generate_introduction() method will try and use this to generate intro text.
 - 2.0                   - added full text search (enable it via the config file - it is disabled by default).
 - 1.2                   - added WYSIWYG, few smaller changes
 - 1.1.1                 - added basic captcha
 - 1.0.5                 - composer.json changes.
-- 1.0.2 - First release
+- 1.0                   - First release
 - 0.3                   - Small changes, packagist settings.
 - 0.1                   - Initial release

 ## Issues, support, bug reports, security issues